Skip to content

 • Why is one concern a package boundary while another is only a module?

-• Which package should own a disputed behavior?
+• Which package should own a disputed behavior or public claim?

-• Which repository surfaces are truly shared and which are only adjacent?
+• Which repository proof surfaces are truly shared and which are only adjacent?

 Boundary Test

-If the best proof lives mostly in one package source tree, one package test suite, or one package API contract, the root should hand the reader off instead of pretending repository prose owns that behavior.
+If the best proof lives mostly in one package source tree, one package test suite, or one package API contract, this handbook should hand the reader off instead of pretending repository prose owns that behavior.